-While rights-of-way provide an important opportunity for supporting pollinators, habitat on rights-of-way may not be as high in quality as on remnant prairie, prairie restorations, or similar areas.
-Thus, the ratings are tailored to provide meaningful information based on the range of habitat qualities expected in rights-of-way.
+While ROWs and other energy and transportation lands provide an important opportunity for supporting pollinators, habitat on these lands may not be as high in quality as on remnant prairie, prairie restorations, or similar areas.
+Thus, the ratings are tailored to provide meaningful information based on the range of habitat qualities expected in ROWs and related lands.